akshat1618/Ailog_Analyzer/README.md

 ## Example printout

-STRESSED can print out the analysis in a human-readable format.
+Ailog can print out the analysis in a human-readable format.

 ```
 ╭──────────────────────────────────────────────────────────────────────────────────────────╮